jlacar/jlacar.github.io/kotlin/kotlin-oneliners.md

 ### But wait, you can still do better

-As I learned from Lesson #1 in this series, we can always do it better in Kotlin, even though we think we've done great already.
+As I learned from Lesson #1 in this series, we can always do it better in Kotlin, even though we've done pretty well already.

-What if you wanted to count differently, like numbers that are greater than 5 or by first letter of each word?
+What if you wanted to count differently, like count how many numbers are greater than 5 or count the frequency of the first letters of each word?
 Well, it turns out that it only takes a few tweaks to bubble up the flexibility of the `groupingBy()` function from the `frequencyMap()` function.

 In the first version of `frequencyMap()`, we hard-coded the key selector used by `groupingBy()` to `{ it }`, which serves the same purpose as `Function.identity()` in the Java version.
 We want to open our interface back up to expose